-An atom is the fundamental building block of matter, representing the smallest unit of an element that retains the of that element.
+An atom is the fundamental building block of matter, representing the smallest unit of an element that retains the chemical properties of that element.
 To comprehend the intricacies of atoms, one must delve into the fascinating realms of atomic structure, history, and the pivotal role atoms play in shaping the universe.

-The concept of the atom has roots, with early Greek philosophers such as Democritus proposing the idea of indivisible particles called “atomos.”
+The concept of the atom has ancient roots, with early Greek philosophers such as Democritus proposing the idea of indivisible particles called “atomos.”
 However, it wasn't until the 19th century that significant strides were made in understanding the atom's nature.
 John Dalton, through his atomic theory, laid the foundation by suggesting that atoms are indivisible and combine in fixed ratios to form compounds.

-As scientific progressed, the discovery of subatomic particles reshaped the atom's perceived simplicity.
+As scientific exploration progressed, the discovery of subatomic particles reshaped the atom's perceived simplicity.
 J.J.
 Thomson's cathode ray experiments in the late 19th century led to the identification of electrons, negatively charged particles within atoms.
 This groundbreaking revelation opened the door to a deeper understanding of atomic structure.

 The nucleus, a central core within the atom, was discovered by Ernest Rutherford in 1911.
 His gold foil experiment revealed that atoms have a small, dense nucleus containing positively charged protons.
 James Chadwick later identified neutrons, neutral particles residing alongside protons in the nucleus, completing the triad of subatomic components.